 Buying temporary number plates at a Driver and Vehicle Licensing Office

-If you are buying temporary number plates at a Driver and Vehicle Licensing Office, you need to book an appointment and bring valid proof of identity.
+If you are buying temporary number plates at a Driver and Vehicle Licensing Office, you need to bring valid proof of identity.

 You must provide the following information: